webb4you/MultiPager/README.md

 Example
 -----

-For quick example, install MultiPager and point your browser to the example directory to see MultiPager in action using a MockData Source.
+For quick example, install MultiPager and browse to the example directory to see how to implement and use MultiPager with a MockData Source.